Frequently Asked Questions

 This section is under construction.

-EFI variable error on apt dist-upgrade (mod deter, ubuntu)
+EFI variable error on apt upgrade

 When upgrading a node via apt, you see an error like the following: